ivanr/grpc-playground/LINKS.md

 - Protobuf doesn't serialise NULL values.
 It's not possible to set any field to null.
 You will never get a null field.
 Always check for presence.
 Nullable types have to be explicitly created with `oneof`. https://itnext.io/protobuf-and-null-support-1908a15311b6

-- Scalar fields have default values, which they take if the field is not in the message.
-This matches the behaviour of primitive values in many languages, but also makes interoperability with JSON tricky (such fields will not appear in JSON).
+- All fields have default values, which they take if the field is not in the message.
+This matches the behaviour of primitive values in many languages, but also makes interoperability with JSON tricky (such fields will not appear in JSON; some platforms support export of default values).

 - Optional fields are supported since 3.15.
 The only difference is that optional fields can, like messages, be checked for presence.
 This is how it's implemented behind the scenes:
   ```